 Generally, market research surveys aim to reach decision-makers, whether this is household consumers or corporate professionals.
-When comparing B2B and B2C audiences, however, corporate B2B customers can be much harder to reach.
+When comparing the differences between B2B and B2C audiences, corporate B2B professionals and customers can be much harder to reach.

-In this blog post, our B2B market research firm will discuss the basics of executive interviewing, how best to recruit these hard-to-reach executives, and what the process of an executive interviewing study looks like.
+In this blog post, our market research company discusses the basics of executive interviewing, how best to recruit these hard-to-reach executives, and what the process of an executive interviewing study looks like.

 What is Executive Interviewing?